Hobby: Collecting

 Collecting includes seeking, locating, acquiring, organizing, cataloging, displaying and storing.
 Collecting is appealing to many people due to their interest in a particular subject and a desire to categorize and make order out of complexity.
 Some collectors are generalists, accumulating items from countries of the world.
 Others focus on a subtopic within their area of interest, perhaps 19th century postage stamps, milk bottle labels from Sussex, or Mongolian harnesses and tack, Firearms (both modern and vintage).

-Collecting is an ancient hobby, with the list of coin collectors showing Caesar Augustus as one.
+Collecting is an ancient hobby, with Caesar Augustus being a collector of coins.
 Sometimes collectors have turned their hobby into a business, becoming commercial dealers that trade in the items being collected.

+Observing

-An alternative to collecting physical objects is collecting records of events of a particular kind.
-Examples include train spotting, bird-watching, aircraft spotting, railfans, and any other form of systematic recording a particular phenomenon.
+An alternative to collecting physical objects is to observe and collect records of events of a particular kind.
+Examples include train spotting, bird-watching, aircraft spotting, and any other form of systematic recording a particular phenomenon.
 The recording form can be written, photographic, online, etc.

 Making and tinkering

 Making and tinkering includes working on self-motivated projects for fulfillment.
 These projects may be progressive, irregular tasks performed over a long period of time.
-Making and Tinkering hobbies include higher-end projects, such as building or restoring a car or building a computer from individual parts, like CPUs and SSDs.
-For computer savvy do-it-yourself hobbyists, CNC (Computer Numerical Control) machining may also popular.
+Making and tinkering hobbies include higher-end projects, such as building or restoring a car or building a computer from individual parts.
+For computer savvy do-it-yourself hobbyists, CNC (Computer Numerical Control) machining may also be popular.
 A CNC machine can be assembled and programmed to make different parts from wood or metal.

 Tinkering is 'dabbling' with the making process, often applied to the hobby of tinkering with car repairs, and various kinds of restoration: of furniture, antique cars, etc. It also applies to household tinkering: repairing a wall, laying a pathway, etc. Examples of Making and Tinkering hobbies include Scale modeling, model engineering, 3D printing, dressmaking, and cooking.

 Scale modeling is making a replica of a real-life object in a smaller scale and dates back to prehistoric times with small clay "dolls" and other children's toys that have been found near known populated areas.
 Some of the earliest scale models of residences were found in Cucuteni–Trypillia culture in Eastern Europe.
-These artifacts were dated to be around 3000-6000 BC.
+These artifacts were dated to be around 3000–6000 BC.
 Similar models dating back to the same period were found in ancient Egypt, India, China and Mesopotamia archaeological sites.

 At the turn of the Industrial Age and through the 1920s, some families could afford things such as electric trains, wind-up toys (typically boats or cars) and the increasingly valuable tin toy soldiers.
-Scale modeling as we know it today became popular shortly after World War II.
+The current form of scale modeling became popular shortly after World War II.
 Before 1946, children as well as adults were content in carving and shaping wooden replicas from block wood kits, often depicting enemy aircraft to help with identification in case of an invasion.